PillarBox-hub/Forecasting-NHS-Admissions-using-Markov-Chains-Model/README.md

 This file contains 2 Python scripts for Quarterly forecasts across 10 years mainly using numpy and pandas.
 Transition matrix are applied to the actuals to derive the forecasts for the said durations.

-**Type1 represents the Quarterly predictions for A&E admissions based on the transition matrix{probability})**
+**A. Type1 represents the Quarterly predictions for A&E admissions based on the transition matrix{probability})**

-**Type2 represents the Quarterly predictions for single speciality admissions based on the transition matrix{probability})**
+**B. Type2 represents the Quarterly predictions for single speciality admissions based on the transition matrix{probability})**